Miracle in Cell No. 7 (2019 Philippine film): Marketing

 A teaser was released in November 2019 for Miracle in Cell No. 7 which had at least 7 million online views in 24 hours.
 The full trailer for the film was released in December 2019.
 Lead actor, Aga Muhlach also guested in Headstart to promote the film.

 Release

-Miracle in Cell No. 7 premiered in cinemas across the Philippines on December 25, 2019, as one of the official entries to the 2019 Metro Manila Film Festival.
+Miracle in Cell No. 7 premiered in cinemas across the Philippines on December 25, 2019, as one of the official entries to the 45th Metro Manila Film Festival.
 The film was distributed by Viva Films.

 Reception

-Viva Films, the distributor and producer of Miracle in Cell No. 7 claims that tickets to its film was sold out in most cinemas in Metro Manila on the opening day of the 2019 Metro Manila Film Festival.
+Viva Films, the distributor and producer of Miracle in Cell No. 7 claims that tickets to its film were sold out in most cinemas in Metro Manila on the opening day of the film festival.

+Sequel

+A sequel for the film has been announced for the 2026 Metro Manila Film Festival titled 2nd Miracle in Cell No. 7.